Costa Rica Cost of Living

 - Tires are surprisingly inexpensive as compared to the US.
 We paid $400 for four high quality Bridgestone tires.
 This included balancing, installation and a warranty.
 We purchased them at Pricesmart (similar to Costco).

 Property and Income Taxes

 - If you own land or a home in Costa Rica, property taxes are much less as compared to San Diego.
 In California, it is not uncommon to pay between $8,000 to $12,000 a year in property taxes for a mid sized, 2,000-2,400 square foot home.
-In Costa Rica, the base tax rate for most homes and properties is 0.25 percent which equates to $250 USD for a $100K house and $1000 USD for a $400K house.
+In Costa Rica, the standard base tax rate for homes and properties is 0.25 percent which equates to $250 USD for a $100K house and $1000 USD for a $400K house.

 - Depending on where you are coming from, for us California, you may no longer have to pay state income tax.
 Every state varies and there are many factors that may result in you continuing to pay state tax such as owning a vacation home or even a timeshare in that state.
 Consult your attorney to be sure.
-Even though you move to Costa Rica, you will most likely still have to file your Federal income tax.
+Even though you move to Costa Rica, you will most likely still have to file your United States Federal income tax.

 - Electricity is expensive, similar to San Diego.
-In hot regions where the AC must be on nearly all the time, it is not unusual is have a bill of $200-300 USD per month.
-In the Central Valley and surrounding foothills, AC is not needed and monthly electricity costs are very low.
-Solar is just emerging and not yet widely accepted.
-Solar is very expensive as compared to the United States because the panels and equipment must be imported.
+In hot regions such as the beach communities, where air conditioning during dry season is required, it is not unusual is have a bill of $200-300 USD per month.
+In the Central Valley and surrounding foothills, AC and heating is not needed and monthly electricity costs are very low, probably in the $30-60 range depending on lifestyle.